Use the Sling Resource Merger in AEM using-the-sling-resource-merger-in-aem

 sling:hidePropertieson that node, with the value set to that of the auto-created property; for example,jcr:primaryTypeThis property, defined under

-/apps, will now take priority over the one defined under/libs
+/apps, now takes priority over the one defined under/libs

 -